Tonomy-Foundation/EOS-network-foundation-grant-framework/applications/social-recovery.md

 ## Project Overview

-We submit this grant proposal for feedback about the design and fit for the EOS and EOSIO ecosystems.
+We submit this grant proposal for feedback about the design and fit for the EOSIO ecosystems.
 We are happy to work with you to fix problems in the ecosystem related to identity and be connected with others doing so.
 We want to align with the community reasonably before moving forward with developing something to ensure it can be used, easily and have the greatest impact for EOS and EOSIO.
 Your support and funding help us achieve this goal!

 ### Overview

+TODO

+- about social recovery (intro and links).
+- Modular. smart contracts, sdk. open source
+- future features: other recovery, migrate existing accounts.
+- approach: tonomy ID.
+- because our first proposal, limited to $10,000 very limited in scope. actual budget to complete.

 We are building a cross-platform mobile blockchain and SSI wallet for EOSIO public chains like EOS, Telos and WAX.
 This can be used to send tokens, sign dApp transactions, passwordless sign into web2 and web3 apps and share credentials.

 We plan to build several non-custodial recovery mechanisms: social recovery, security questions and hardware recovery.
 This recovery will allow users to recover both keys and sovereign data.
 Our experience in sovereign identity and design give us the confidence needed to say we can do this.

 We see this project as an extension of the Wallet+ blue paper.
 We want to support the work of these new EOSIO/Mandel SDK's by integrating early releases and giving feedback and potentially contributing to the development.
 Furthermore, we had already had considered several of the features proposed in this blue paper: application registry, hardware wallets, account recovery and asset proxy/hosting service.
 While the initial proposal of Wallet+ is to support web applications, we will be able to adopt the JavaScript/typescript packages for our application as well as we are using React Native for the mobile wallet.
 This will also give the added benefit of providing a mobile testing ground for the Wallet+ deliverables.